Graviton-Code-Editor/Graviton-App/readme.md

 **-- NOTE --**
 Graviton is going through a full remake from the ground up.
 Version 1.3.0 source code is located in a different branch on this repository.

-**IMPORTANT:  Changes on this source may not be released as an official build yet**
+Also, changes on this source may not be released as an official build yet.

 ✨ Highlights:
 ---
 * 🧬 Git integration (plugin)
-* 💅 Minimal UI
+* 💅 Modern UI
 * 🎨 Themes
 * 📦 Plugins
-* 🖇  Infinite splitted screens
+* 🖇  Infinite panels and tabs
 * 🕹  Built-in terminal
 * 🗺 Built-in image previewer
 * 📰 Built-in font previewer